CS3219-AY2324S1-G04/peerprep_user_service/README.md

 - `DATABASE_IDLE_TIMEOUT_MILLIS` - Number of milliseconds a database client can remain idle for before being disconnected.
 - `DATABASE_MAX_CLIENT_COUNT` - Max number of database clients.
 - `HASH_COST` - Cost factor of the password hashing algorithm.

-### API

-These are environment variables used by the `peerprep_user_service_api` image:
+- `ACCESS_TOKEN_PRIVATE_KEY` - Private key for signing access tokens.
+- `ACCESS_TOKEN_PUBLIC_KEY` - Public key for verifying access tokens.
+- `SESSION_EXPIRE_MILLIS` - Number of milliseconds a user session can live for since the last expiry date and time extension.
+- `ACCESS_TOKEN_EXPIRE_MILLIS` - Number of milliseconds an access token can live for.
 - `PORT` - Port to listen on.
-- `SESSION_EXPIRE_MILLIS` - Number of milliseconds a login session can last for.
 - `NODE_ENV` - Sets the mode the app is running in ("development" or "production")

 ### Database Initialiser

-These are environment variables used by the `peerprep_user_service_database_initialiser` image:
+**Name:** ghcr.io/cs3219-ay2324s1-g04/peerprep_user_service_database_initialiser

+**Description:** This docker image initialises the database by creating the necessary entities and a default Peerprep adming account.

+**Environment Variables:**

+- `DATABASE_HOST` - Address of the database host. (no need to specify if using "compose.yaml")
+- `DATABASE_PASSWORD` - Password of the database.
+- `DATABASE_USER` - User on the database host.
+- `DATABASE_NAME` - Name of the database.
+- `DATABASE_PORT` - Port the database is listening on. (no need to specify if using "compose.yaml")
+- `DATABASE_CONNECTION_TIMEOUT_MILLIS` - Number of milliseconds for a database client to connect to the database before timing out.
+- `DATABASE_IDLE_TIMEOUT_MILLIS` - Number of milliseconds a database client can remain idle for before being disconnected.
+- `DATABASE_MAX_CLIENT_COUNT` - Max number of database clients.
+- `HASH_COST` - Cost factor of the password hashing algorithm.
+- `ADMIN_EMAIL_ADDRESS` - Email address of the default PeerPrep admin user.
+- `ADMIN_PASSWORD` - Password of the default PeerPrep admin user.
 - `SHOULD_FORCE_INITIALISATION` - Set to "true" if initialisation should be done even if entities already exist.
 Do not set to "true" in production as it might cause loss of data.
-- `ADMIN_EMAIL_ADDRESS` - Email address of the default PeerPrep admin user.
-- `ADMIN_PASSWORD` - Password of the default PeerPrep admin user.

-### Database

-These are some point to note for configuring the `postgres` image:

-- `POSTGRES_PASSWORD` - Must match `DATABASE_PASSWORD` of the API and Database Initialiser containers.
-- `POSTGRES_USER` - Must match `DATABASE_USER` of the API and Database Initialiser containers.
-- `POSTGRES_DB` - Must match `DATABASE_NAME` of the API and Database Initialiser containers.

 ## REST API